Notary Services Policy

 Documents in a language other than English will only be notarized if a notary who understands the language is available.

 Illinois law requires that a notary and the patron seeking notarization be able to communicate directly with each other.
-The Library notary is not permitted to make use of a translator to communicate with the requestor.
+The library notary is not permitted to make use of a translator to communicate with the requestor.

 To ensure adequate time for service, notary services will end fifteen minutes before closing.